boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 export default connect(mapStateToProps)(Counter);

 ```
+After that we have counter state available in `this.props.counter`

 Now we want to be able to use a `dispatch` method from `store` inside a Counter component, so we need to use `mapDispatchToProps`, and pass it as a second argument to `connect` method.